You cannot copy content of this website, your IP is being recorded

 New dentures take some time to get used to.
 Often they can feel loose until your mouth and cheeks get used to helping to hold them in place.
 They may feel odd in your mouth and make eating and speaking a bit challenging until you adjust.
 Once you do adjust to them, they will begin to feel more natural and you will find that you enjoy having the look and feel of your smile back again.

-• Remove your dentures and rinse them before brushing to removes debris.
+• Remove your dentures and rinse them before brushing to remove debris.

 • Gently brush your dentures with a non-abrasive cleaner and a soft bristle toothbrush.